Securden Privilege Manager Features

 The endpoints are typically confined to that network and are in constant contact with the servers according to the configurations set by the IT administrators.

-However, the privilege management agent can stop communicating with the central EPM server in many situations.
+The privilege management agent can stop communicating with the central EPM server in many situations.
 Here are some examples:

 1. The central server is down for maintenance purposes.